Metropolitan State University of Denver: Athletics

 MSU Denver has produced 239 All-Americans and was one of the seven charter members of the Colorado Athletic Conference in 1989 before joining the Rocky Mountain Athletic Conference in 1996.
 MSU Denver competed as a NAIA member until 1983, when the Roadrunners jumped to the NCAA Division II ranks.
 Since 1998, MSU Denver has captured 32 regular season conference titles, 35 conference tournament championships, as well as the 2000 & 2002 NCAA Division II Men's Basketball National Championships and the 2004 and 2006 NCAA Division II Women's Soccer national crowns.
-MSU Denver also boasts six individual national championships.
-Men's springboard diver Jeffrey Smith became Metro's first national champion winning the Men's NAIA national championship on the three meter spring board in 1984.
-Men's swimmer Darwin Strickland won national championships in the 50m freestyle and 100m freestyle in 1995, and also won the 100m freestyle in 1996.
-Anthony Luna won men's track championships in the 800 meters during the indoor and outdoor seasons in 2009.
-Metro State's main rivals are Colorado School of Mines, Fort Lewis College, and Regis University.